 The centre was managed by a suitably qualified and experienced person.
 She had a good knowledge of the assessed needs and support requirements for each resident.
-The person in charge held a degree in psychology and a certificate in management.
-She had more than three years management experience.
-She was in a full time position and was responsible for one other service located a short distance away.
-She was supported by a team leader.
+The person in charge held a degree in social science and a certificate in management .
+She had more than four years management experience.
+She was in a full time position and was not responsible for one other centre.
 The person in charge reported that she felt supported in her role and had regular formal and informal contact with her manager.